coopdanger/ietf-wg-mimi/README.md

-# ietf-wg-mimi (IETF Workgroup of More Instant Messaging Interoperability)
+# ietf-wg-mimi (IETF Working Group of More Instant Messaging Interoperability)

 ## Description